ned14/pcpp/Readme.rst

 - :c:`#pragma` (ignored)
 - :c:`#line num`, :c:`num "file"` and :c:`NUMBER FILE` (no default implementation, so ignored)

-This is the default `PreprocessorHooks`, simply subclass `Preprocessor` to override with your own:
+This is the default ``PreprocessorHooks``, simply subclass ``Preprocessor`` to override with your own:

 .. code-block:: python

+  class OutputDirective(Exception):
+      """Raise this exception to abort processing of a preprocessor directive and to instead output it as is into the output""" pass

+  class PreprocessorHooks(object):

     def on_error(self,file,line,msg):
         """Called when the preprocessor has encountered an error, e.g. malformed input.
         The default simply prints to stderr and increments the return code.